o3de/o3de.org/content/docs/welcome-guide/get-started/create-intro.md

 ## Modular tools and features

-Development in O3DE is best understood if you keep a key O3DE design philosophy in mind as you learn: the concept of *modularity*.
+Development in O3DE is best understood if you keep a key O3DE design philosophy in mind as you learn: *Modularity*.
 The packages that make up O3DE, many of the creative tools, and even the visual scripting systems in O3DE use modular concepts to provide building blocks for your creative vision.

 ### Gems, the modules of O3DE